YangLe-L/Lim-Portfolio/FinalProjectPart2.md

 * Healthcare industry practitioners
 * Heinz course classmates

 I interviewed Heinz students of various background who act as a proxy for the various audiences.
-The questions will primarily be focusing on the logical flow  and the persuasivness of the storyline.
+The questions will primarily be focusing on the logical flow and the persuasiveness of the storyline to inspire action.

 #### 1st Person: Heinz student studying healthcare management who has worked in the healthcare industry before (proxy for audience in the healthcare industry)